How the fortunes of Essar’s Stanlow Oil Refinery are changing

 Benchmarking showed there was a ‘Stanlow premium’, whereby contractors had become used to charging higher rates to the former Shell operation and the same long-term relationships had transferred unchallenged to Essar.
 Sloane continues: “We value the great service and business knowledge that can come from long-term relationships, but sometimes complacency can creep in.
 We needed to shake things up a bit and introduce some new thinking and healthy competitive tension.”

 “We brought Efficio in to help us quantify all the opportunities, identify what needed fixing, and create a powerful case for change, with a detailed transformation plan and business case,” he explains.
-The first step was to gather and analyze all third-party expenditure, then systematically assess the commercial strategy in the major spend categories, understand the business priorities, and critique the existing process, policy and approach.
+The first step was to gather and analyse all third-party expenditure, then systematically assess the commercial strategy in the major spend categories, understand the business priorities, and critique the existing process, policy and approach.

 The resulting business case provided a significant return on investment and, importantly, would act as a facilitator for change across the wider operations, forcing Essar to re-evaluate its business requirements, standards, contractual models and contract management approaches.